 Basically, a financial advisor is anyone who gives you advice about your money.
 However, you should realize that the only regulated title is “investment adviser.”
 Do your due diligence when looking for financial advice and help.
 Find out what credentials your advisor has and how they are compensated.

 Realize that in some cases, a title might not mean anything — it might even be made up.
 However, that doesn't always mean that you're working with someone who isn't qualified.
 Just be prepared to do some research on anyone you hire to help you with your finances.

 There are many different types of advisors with different titles and qualifications.
 Some may have more than one title.
 Below we've highlighted some of the top ones you might encounter.

 As with a financial consultant, this is a title that just about anyone can claim.
 A financial planner helps you create a roadmap to meet your goals.
 And they can recommend how much to set aside, suggest how much to invest and what types of investments might work well.

 If you want to work with someone who has met certain educational requirements and adheres to certain ethics, work with a Certified Financial Planner™ (CFP®).
 These professionals must pass a CFP Board exam and have to keep up with ongoing education to remain certified.
-Facet Wealth, for example, pairs each client with a dedicated CFP®.

 The Securities and Exchange Commission (SEC) defines an “investment advisor” as someone who provides investment advice in exchange for some kind of compensation.
 In most cases though, an investment advisor uses a different title.
 Whatever the title, an investment advisor can give you advice and even manage your portfolio.
 Look for someone who is a Registered Investment Advisor (RIA).
 And choose someone who is registered through BrokerCheck, a service run by the Financial Industry Regulatory Authority (FINRA).